Supermagnum/piezo-balanced/README.md

 This circuit board solves that, and amplifies the signal around 15~30 dB.
 It can be used for a reverb plate, listening to the insides of a engine,recording the sound of vibrating things.
+You will need two piezoelectric disks for that, mounted in a metal box.

 Should also work nice with hydrophones.
-PZT-5H is best for that.
+PZT-5H tubes is best for that.

 In case of a hydrophone it's possible to have the hydrophone attached with a long cable and the amplifier/buffer circuit close to the recording equipment.

+For hydrophone usage
-The two piezoelectric elements needs to be encapsulated in Ecopoxy Flowcast epoxy, with as little thickness to the  piezoelectric tubes as possible.
+The two piezoelectric tubes elements needs to be encapsulated in Ecopoxy Flowcast epoxy, with as little thickness to the  piezoelectric tubes as possible.
 A streamlined bulb should be nice for that.